Back to blogComparison

 • You're looking for an established player with an existing community

-• You need immediate multi-geo (FR/DE/US shared)
+• You need immediate multi-geo (FR/DE/US, shared & dedicated)

 Choose Nimbus if: